What is the Re-Examination Process at the DMV?

 Throughout that person’s entire driving life, however, the California Department of Motor Vehicles (DMV) remains in the role of “Big Brother.”
 Acting as Big Brother, the DMV will stand in the shadows and continuously monitor a person’s driving history, criminal history; as well their physical and mental history to ensure they remain capable of safely driving a motor vehicle.
 If at any point, the DMV receives information which suggests a person has become a negligent or inattentive driver; or that the person’s physical or mental health has changed or deteriorated, the DMV can draw that person back into a re-evaluation process to determine if the driving privilege should be withdrawn.
-This process of re-evaluating a driver is known as the “Re-Examination” process.

 The DMV will initiate the Re-Examination process of a driver if it receives information from any source that a person may no longer be safe to drive.
 The DMV classically will receive worrisome information from: